 I am complete newbie, what should I do ?

 First of all, set the game-play difficulty to “Amateur”.
 Don’t get offended but a gamer cannot be an expert in a game without being familiar with it.
 For instance, if you are quite good at some RPG game, and then you try hands on a Racing game.
 I don’t think that you will be able to give a tough fight in the highest difficulty like you did in RPG game.
-I know that professional gamers might not agree but they have practiced a lot to expertise in a particular game or series.
+I know that professional gamers might not agree but they have practiced a lot to expertise in a particular game or its series.

 - Practice Mode : Play against other teams to improvise general game-play and gain better control over ball.
 As there is no time limit, so keep on playing until you feel confident over your skills.
 Try scoring as much as you can.
 Score from different angles, distances, positions which will give you guesstimate of the shot’s power for different distances and scenarios.